Ezekiel 20 – Israel’s History of Sin, God’s History of Mercy

 Furthermore the word of the LORD came to me, saying, “Son of man, set your face toward the south; preach against the south and prophesy against the forest land, the South, and say to the forest of the South, ‘Hear the word of the LORD!
 Thus says the Lord GOD: “Behold, I will kindle a fire in you, and it shall devour every green tree and every dry tree in you; the blazing flame shall not be quenched, and all faces from the south to the north shall be scorched by it.
 All flesh shall see that I, the LORD, have kindled it; it shall not be quenched.”’”

 a.
-Son of man, set your face toward the south: God told Ezekiel to preach against the south, that is, the land of Israel, which lies south of where Ezekiel was (Babylon).
-Here Judea and Jerusalem are represented as a forest ready to be burned.
+Son of man, set your face toward the south: God told Ezekiel to preach against the south, that is, the land of Judah, which lies south of where Ezekiel was (Babylon).
+Here Judah and Jerusalem are represented as a forest ready to be burned.
 Jerusalem was as full of people as the forest is full of trees.

 i.
 “The Hebrew uses three different words [for south] (temana, darom, and negeb).
 Of these the first two are general poetic words to describe the southerly direction, whereas the third refers to a named geographical area, called in modern Israel the Negev, which lay to the south of the Judean hills.”
 (Taylor)